Skip to main content

 This system is self-regulating through a sophisticated feedback mechanism.
 The testosterone and estrogen produced by the gonads travel back to the brain and act on both the pituitary and the hypothalamus.
 When levels are sufficient, these hormones signal the brain to reduce the production of GnRH, LH, and FSH, thereby decreasing their own production.

-This loop ensures that hormone levels remain within a healthy, stable range.
+This negative feedback loop ensures that hormone levels remain within a healthy, stable range.
 When this delicate balance is disrupted by age, stress, or other factors, the symptoms you experience begin to surface.
 The therapies that show the most promise work by understanding and intelligently interacting with this foundational biological system.

 Intermediate